 10 Excellent Benefits And Medicinal Uses of Neem for Skin, Hair And Health

-Neem (Azadirachta Indica) is an Ayurvedic medicinal herb, which has been used as traditional medicine for a long time.
+Neem (Azadirachta Indica) is an Ayurvedic medicinal herb which has been used as traditional medicine for a long time.
 Neem is known to have more than 130 biochemical compounds, which are used for medicinal and drug purposes.
-Neem extract is loaded with important benefits like anti-viral, anti-bacterial, pesticidal, insecticidal, and an excellent immune-stimulant.
-Some of the important benefits of neem are purifying blood, preventing free radicals, beneficial for skin and hairs, counter infections, and boosts the immunity of the body.
-It is also associated with side effects too.
+Neem extract has significant benefits like anti-viral, anti-bacterial, pesticidal, insecticidal, and an excellent immune-stimulant.
+Some of the essential benefits of neem are purifying blood, preventing free radicals, being beneficial for skin and hair, countering infections, and boosting the body’s immunity.
+It is also associated with side effects.

 10 Excellent Benefits And Medicinal Uses of Neem for Skin, Hair And Health